harryn0502/Hand-Pose-Estimation/README.md

 python inference_image.py [--invert]
 ```

-### Test segmentation
+### Test segmentation hand count
-To test whether the correct amount of hands were detected for each image after running inference_image.py
+To test whether the correct amount of hands were detected for each image after running inference_image

 Add a hand_count.json file into the ground_truth folder then run:
 ```bash